dgkertsos/car-sales/README.md

 **NOTE**
 You have to install docker first to make the last command run.

-You can see instructions on how to install terraform on a Linux machine [here](https://docs.docker.com/engine/install/)
+You can see instructions on how to install docker engine on a Linux machine [here](https://docs.docker.com/engine/install/)

 Then you can access Mage by typing: